Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: Axis labels are not present or unclear.
-Axis is truncated without a clear label.
+__Description__: Axis labels should be present and clear.
+Axis must not be truncated without a clear label.
 In rare cases axes may be removed (if adequate text explanation or annotation is provided).
 Otherwise, axis should be present and clearly labeled.
-Axis labels may be abbreviated but with a clear convention.
-Axis may only be truncated if truncation is called out with a label.
+Axis labels may be abbreviated but with a clear and consistent convention.

 __Cited community practice__: [https://www.yellowfinbi.com/best-practice-guide/charts-visualizations/chart-axis-best-practices](https://www.yellowfinbi.com/best-practice-guide/charts-visualizations/chart-axis-best-practices)